MAP - Marché aux Puces from Paris Saint-Ouen

 +33 6 71 93 49 35

-Paul-Édouard Delabrièrre, born in Paris on March 29, 1829, is a French animal sculptor.
+Paul-Édouard Delabrièrre, famous French animal sculptor, born in Paris on March 29, 1829.

 His first exhibition took place at the “Salon des Artistes français” in 1848, with a wax sculpture representing “A Terrier holding a hare”.

-It is from this moment that Paul-Edouard Delabrièrre will devote all his work to Animal Art.
+It was from this moment that Paul-Edouard Delabrièrre devoted all his work to Animal Art.

 Influenced by Antoine Louis Barye, E. Delabrièrre is considered one of the most important artists of the Animal School.